Skip to main content

 The Erosion of Privacy and Autonomy

-The constant collection and analysis of data creates a chilling effect on individual autonomy.
+The constant collection and analysis of personal health data creates a chilling effect on individual autonomy.
 The knowledge that one’s daily activities are being monitored and judged can lead to self-censorship and a reluctance to engage in behaviors that might be deemed “unhealthy” by an algorithm.
 This can have a homogenizing effect on society, discouraging individuality and pressuring people to conform to a narrow, data-driven definition of wellness.

 The continuous monitoring of personal health data can create a chilling effect, subtly eroding individual autonomy and promoting conformity.